Thursday, May 22 | EHR Solutions and Operations, Care Coordination

 By Jon Schafer, Director, Client Success - AI

 Augmented Intelligence (AI) technology has expanded its presence across essentially every industry, boosting efficiency and cutting down on menial tasks along the way.
-Geriatric and long-term post-acute care (LTPAC) are no different.
+Geriatric and post-acute long-term care (PALTC) are no different.
 However, while many have embraced AI’s upsides, others remain hesitant.
 Whether from uncertainty around implementation or caution toward new technologies, a portion of geriatric care providers continue to hold out on AI.
 Yet, AI itself is among the key tools available to help tackle the numerous and growing challenges facing geriatric healthcare.

 In this three-part series, we’ll explore why now is the time to adopt AI in geriatric care, specific AI uses in this essential industry, effective implementation strategies and how meaningful AI can positively impact the care that patients receive.